Alphafrey946/Alphafrey946.github.io/about.markdown

 More detailed CV is at [my CV](https://github.com/Alphafrey946/Alphafrey946.github.io/blob/master/CV_Yimeng_Dou.pdf).

-Also plase check something I did with others in the field of entrepreneur, [Maia Health](maiahealth.com/).
+Also plase check something I did with others as an entrepreneur, [Maia Health](maiahealth.com/).